InVisionApp/go-health/README.md

 * Allows you to define warning and fatal thresholds.
 * Will run your dependency checks on a given interval, in the background. **[1]**
 * Exposes a way for you to gather the check results in a *fast* and *thread-safe* manner to help determine the final status of your `/status` endpoint. **[2]**
-* Comes bundled w/ [pre-built checkers](/checkers) for well-known dependencies such as `Redis`, `HTTP`.
+* Comes bundled w/ [pre-built checkers](/checkers) for well-known dependencies such as `Redis`, `Mongo`, `HTTP` and more.
 * Makes it simple to implement and provide your own checkers (by adhering to the checker interface).
-* Is test-friendly
-    + Provides an easy way to disable dependency health checking.
-    + Uses an interface for its dependencies, allowing you to insert fakes/mocks at test time.
-* Allows you to trigger listener functions when a health check fails or recovers. **[3]**
+* Allows you to trigger listener functions when your health checks fail or recover using the `IStatusListener` interface.
+* Allows you to run custom logic when a specific health check completes by using the `OnComplete` hook.

 **[1]** Make sure to run your checks on a "sane" interval - ie. if you are checking your Redis dependency once every five minutes, your service is essentially running _blind_